Heart failure - discharge

 Your energy will slowly return.
 You may need help taking care of yourself when you first get home.
 You may feel sad or depressed.
 All of these things are normal.

-Weigh yourself every morning on the same scale when you get up -- before you eat and after you use the bathroom.
+Weigh yourself every morning on the same scale when you get up -- before you eat but after you use the bathroom.
 Make sure you are wearing similar clothing each time you weigh yourself.
 Write down your weight every day on a chart so that you can keep track of it.
-See also: Heart failure - home monitoring

 Throughout the day, ask yourself: